voicetel/voicetel-phone-desktop/README.md

 - **WebRTC Diagnostics** - Built-in troubleshooting tips for media negotiation issues
 - **Call History** - Track incoming, outgoing, missed, and declined calls with timestamps
 - **Redial Functionality** - Quick redial from call history with formatted phone numbers
+- **Google Contacts Integration** - Seamless access to your Google Contacts
+  - Sign in with Google to access your contacts
+  - Account selection support for multiple Google accounts
+  - Search contacts by name or phone number
+  - Quick dial by clicking any contact's phone number
+  - Displays contact name, phone number, and phone type (mobile, work, home, etc.)
+  - Refresh contacts to sync latest changes
+  - Clear contacts list when needed
+  - Only contacts with phone numbers are displayed
 - **Call Recording** - Optional automatic recording of all calls with inline playback
   - Enable/disable recording in Settings
   - Recordings stored locally in app data directory